• Skip to main content

 • 175 g walnut pieces finely chopped

-• 2 tsp fresh ginger finely chopped (I cheated with Waitrose's Easy on the Chopped Ginger)
+• 2 teaspoon fresh ginger finely chopped (I cheated with ready-chopped ginger)

 Instructions